IRIS Shahid Roudaki

-The IRIS Shahid Roudaki (شهید رودکی) is a warship operated by the Navy of the Islamic Revolutionary Guard Corps of Iran that is capable of carrying helicopters, drones and missile launchers.
+The IRIS Shahid Roudaki (شهید رودکی) was an Iranian warship operated by the IRGC Navy that was capable of carrying helicopters, drones and missile launchers.

 History

 Shahid Roudaki was commissioned into service on 19 November 2020 in a ceremony attended by Major General Hossein Salami and Commander Alireza Tangsiri, commanders of the IRGC and its naval forces respectively.
-In line with the naming convention of the IRGC she is named after Vice-admiral Abdullah Roudaki, a martyr (Shahid) and commander of the IRGCN who was assassinated.
+In line with the naming convention of the IRGC she was named after Vice-admiral Abdullah Roudaki, a martyr (Shahid) and commander of the IRGCN who was assassinated.

 Previous service

-Jeremy Binnie of Jane's Defence Weekly stated that it is likely that she is the former Galaxy F, an Italian-built cargo ship launched in 1992.
+Jeremy Binnie of Jane's Defence Weekly stated that it is likely that she was the former Galaxy F, an Italian-built cargo ship launched in 1992.
 H. I. Sutton maintains that "we cannot say for certain, at this stage, that it is her.
 But Galaxy F is a strong candidate and even if not, the design is essentially identical".

-Following such reports, the Italian MP Antonio Zennaro (a member of the Parliamentary Committee for the Security of the Republic) filed a formal interrogation addressing the Italian government, asking it to verify if Shahid Roudaki really was Galaxy F and—if that were the case—if the ship had been sold to the Iranians in contravention to international sanctions against dual-use technology.
+Following such reports, the Italian MP Antonio Zennaro, a member of the Parliamentary Committee for the Security of the Republic, filed a formal interrogation addressing the Italian government, asking it to verify if Shahid Roudaki really was Galaxy F and—if that were the case—if the ship had been sold to the Iranians in contravention to international sanctions against dual-use technology.
+Also named 'Altinia', and briefly 'Ha Spring'.

 Description

 Chinese news agency Xinhua has described Shahid Roudaki as a light fleet carrier.
-Thomas Newdick opines that she is a former roll-on/roll-off ship modified for military purposes, and compares her to the or a much smaller version of the Expeditionary Mobile Base concept.
+Thomas Newdick opines that she was a former roll-on/roll-off ship modified for military purposes, and compares her to the or a much smaller version of the Expeditionary Mobile Base concept.

-She displaces 12,000 tonnes and is 150 m long, with a beam of 22 m, according to a statement released by public relations office of the IRGC.
+She displaced 12,000 tonnes and was 150 m long, with a beam of 22 m, according to a statement released by public relations office of the IRGC.

 Armament

-She is equipped with one 23 mm anti-aircraft gun and several heavy machine guns.
-The vessel is capable of carrying helicopters and multiple armament on her deck, including drones and missiles.
-She is equipped with 3D phased-array radar, anti-ship missiles and electronic warfare systems.
+She was equipped with one 23 mm anti-aircraft gun and several heavy machine guns.
+The vessel was capable of carrying helicopters and multiple armament on her deck, including drones and missiles.
+She was equipped with 3D phased-array radar, anti-ship missiles and electronic warfare systems.
 The vessel functions as a mothership to smaller vessels, as well as a platform for launching unmanned aerial vehicles (UAV).

 In the footage of commissioning ceremony, a Bell 412 helicopter, four speedboats, six Ababil-2 drones, a Sevom Khordad TELAR and eight anti-ship cruise missiles in four twin container launchers (possibly of Ghader or Ghadir type) were spotted on her deck.
 According to H. I. Sutton, it would be unlikely for the IRGC to use the ship with such a formation of equipment in future operations because they were showcasing the asymmetrical roles and potential capability of Shahid Roudaki in the commissioning ceremony.

 Shahid Roudaki along with the similar Shahid Mahdavi mothership are able to be armed with Fateh-class ballistic missile containers such as Dezful.

+Sinking

+She was set on fire and sank near the Strait of Hormuz, possibly in a US attack on 1 September, 2026, in shallow water with part of the superstructure above water.